qualiaMachine/ML_with_Amazon_SageMaker/episodes/Interacting-with-code-repo.md

 ```

-For convenience, you can also use the convert_files() function from helpers.py
+For convenience, we have placed this code inside a `convert_files()` function in `helpers.py`.

 ```python
 import AWS_helpers.helpers as helpers helpers.convert_files(direction="notebook_to_python")

 ```

+Once converted, we can move our .py files to the AWS_helpers folder using the file explorer panel in Jupyter Lab.

 ## Step 4.
 Adding .ipynb to gitigore